Friday, October 14, 2016

 A pure-breed Mexican-lowrider rescue dog, by the name of Sparky.
 He is the doppelgänger for our little mutt.

-After Tony Garcia did a photo shoot for the back cover of the book, Sparky has become an impossible divo.
+After Tony Garcia did a photo shoot for the book's back cover, Sparky became an impossible divo.
 He is anxious to have his own book signing party.
-Hopefully the book will be ready for release as an e-book in mid to late November.
-The printed version … well, we’ll see.

 1 comment: